FAQ Archive - St Helena Airport

-A: Yes, St Helena Airport is certified and open, and has successfully accommodated a number of flights including medical emergency evacuations, regular charter flights and ad hoc private charter flights conducted by visitors to the Island.
+St Helena Airport also accommodates other flights such as medical emergency evacuations and ad hoc private charter flights conducted by visitors to the Island.

 Q. What facilities are available to passengers or visitors who are visually or hearing impaired, or who are disabled or have mobility issues?

 A: Flight information and other announcements are made over the tannoy and are also shown on display boards within the Terminal Building.
 Staff are available in the Terminal Building to provide further assistance.

 With the exception of the landside restaurant, all of the facilities for passengers and visitors are located on the ground floor of the Terminal Building.
 The landside restaurant is located on the 1st floor of the Terminal Building and can be accessed by stairs or a lift which can accommodate a wheelchair and an assistant.

 Passenger assist vehicles and staff are available to assist passengers embarking and disembarking aircraft on the apron.